Could an online loan be the solution for you?

 If the loan is secured, it is backed by collateral.
 This means that you’ll have to put something valuable you own, like your vehicle or home, on the line to secure the loan.
 And if you’re buying a car or home, the loan you receive will also be secured by the asset you purchase.

-So, if you take out an auto title loan and fail to make timely payments, the lender could repossess the vehicle.
+So, if you take out an auto loan and fail to make timely payments, the lender could repossess the vehicle.
 The same rule applies to home equity loans and lines of credit.
 If you fail to pay back what you owe, the lender could seize your home.
-(Quick note: while it may be easy to qualify for title loans, they pose a ton of risk, so choose wisely before you move forward).
+(Quick note: while it may be easy to qualify for such loans, they pose a ton of risk, so choose wisely before you move forward).

 Unsecured Online Loans

 Unsecured online loans are not backed by collateral.
 That could make it seem like they pose less risk to the borrower.
 But if you borrow funds and don’t pay them back, the lender will charge-off the account and possibly sue you.
 Not to mention that this could mean bad news for your future creditworthiness as well.